nishantHolla/tetris-ai/README.md

 The final score of a move is the sum of the above mentioned parameters multiplied by its weight that is determined by genetic algorithm.
 The move with highest score is selected to be played.

+## Scoring system

+The following scoring system is adopted in this implementation of tetris
+- 1 line cleared: 100 points
+- 2 line cleared: 300 points
+- 3 line cleared: 500 points
+- 4 line cleared: 800 points